 The academy is one of many colleges worldwide that is supported by the Congregation of the Christian Brothers.
 Up to three members of the Governing Body are appointed by the congregation and therefore deemed to be a related party in line with FRS102.
 The land and buildings occupied by the academy is owned by the Christian Brothers and is leased to the Academy on an operating lease for a peppercorn rent.
-A notional rent of £30k has been appointed to this benefit and treated as a gift in kind, within donations.
-A corresponding expense of £30k has been charged within direct costs.
+Rent of £30k has been paid to Christian Brothers (2017 - £30k of notional rent treated as a donation).